This post may contain affiliate links.

 This contradicts what some professionals would advise.
-Most people would say you should start with the worst task first to get it out of the way.
+Many people would say you should start with the worst task first to get it out of the way.
+There is even a book about it called “eat that frog”.
 The issue is, when I’m feeling like crap and want to do nothing, that logic doesn’t really work for me.

 Instead, I like to start with the easy or enjoyable tasks.
 Something like washing the dishes, throwing the contents of the laundry basket in the washing machine, spending time on my social media to promote my blogs or answering a few emails.
 They’re small tasks and won’t take me long and once they’re done I often end up feeling more motivated to carrying on with other things.

 Worst case, once the easy tasks are complete I still don’t feel like doing anything else but I have ticked a few things off my list and kept the house in some sort of order.